-102 The final rules direct the national securities exchanges to establish a definition of "independence" taking into account the following factors, which were included in Section 952 of the Dodd-Frank Act: (a) the sources of a compensation committee member's compensation (including consulting, advisory or other compensatory fees paid to the compensation committee member by the issuer) and (b) whether the compensation committee member is affiliated with the issuer, a subsidiary of the issuer or an affiliate of a subsidiary of the issuer.
-The final rules require the listing rules to provide that if a compensation committee member ceases to be independent for reasons beyond the member's control, the member may, with notice by the issuer to the rules also direct national securities exchanges to adopt rules requiring a listed issuer to give its compensation committee the authority, exercised in its sole discretion, to retain an independent compensation consultant, legal counsel or other adviser and to provide the compensation committee with sufficient funding for such retention.
-New Section 10C(b) of the 1934 Act provides that while a compensation adviser is not required to be independent, a listed company's compensation committee must undertake an evaluation of a compensation adviser's independence during the selection process.103 Foreign private issuers are generally subject to the final rules implementing Section 952 of the Dodd-Frank Act, except those that disclose in their annual reports the reasons they do not have an independent compensation committee are exempt from the compensation committee consultant conflict of interest disclosure requirements applicable to all reporting companies (whether or not listed on a national exchange) subject to the U.S. proxy rules.
-Because foreign private issuers are not subject to the U.S. proxy rules,105
+The final rules direct the national securities exchanges to establish a definition of "independence" taking into account the following factors, which were included in Section 952 of the Dodd-Frank Act: (a) the sources of a compensation committee member's compensation (including consulting, advisory or other compensatory fees paid to the compensation committee member by the issuer) and (b) whether the compensation committee member is affiliated with the issuer, a subsidiary of the issuer or an affiliate of a subsidiary of the issuer.
+The final rules require the listing rules to provide that if a compensation committee member ceases to be independent for reasons beyond the member's control, the member may, with notice by the issuer to the applicable exchange, remain a compensation committee member until the earlier of the next annual meeting of shareholders or one year from the occurrence of the event that caused the member to no longer be independent.